 - IIASA researchers have worked with the US Clean Air Task Force to prepare a handbook on black carbon and IIASA studies are cited repeatedly in the US Environmental Protection Agency's (EPA) March 2012 report to Congress on back carbon.
 EPA also provided funding for IIASA's GAINS modeling team to participate in the Arctic Council's Task Force on Short-lived Climate Forcers in order to identify measures to reduce black carbon and methane emissions to slow Arctic climate change. - A joint study between NASA, IIASA, EPA, and various US universities among others pinpointed 14 emission reduction strategies for methane and black carbon.
 The research, published in Science, identified measures that would simultaneously increase human wellbeing through reduced local air pollution, improve local environmental quality, increase security of food and energy supply, and lower water demand.
-In many cases, these measures would also result in more efficient energy use and thereby also reduce emissions of long-lived greenhouse gases. - This Science study provided the intellectual underpinnings for the then US Secretary of State [Hillary Clinton](#) to launch the Climate and Clean Air Coalition to Reduce Short Lived Climate Pollutants in 2012.
+In many cases, these measures would also result in more efficient energy use and thereby also reduce emissions of long-lived greenhouse gases. - This Science study provided the intellectual underpinnings for the then US Secretary of State Hillary Clinton to launch the Climate and Clean Air Coalition to Reduce Short Lived Climate Pollutants in 2012.
 It was the first international effort to treat these pollutants as a collective challenge and initially supported by the governments of Bangladesh, Canada, Ghana, Mexico, Sweden and the United States.
-By March 2014, it has 35 member countries and 44 member international organizations committed to taking action on short-lived climate pollutants.
-IIASA's [Markus Amann](#) is on the scientific committee. - Together with Stanford University's Energy Modeling Forum, IIASA has just started a project to analyze air pollution and short-lived climate forcers.
+By January 2016, it has 50 member countries and 59 other partner organizations committed to taking action on short-lived climate pollutants.
+IIASA's Markus Amann is on the scientific committee. - Together with Stanford University's Energy Modeling Forum, IIASA is conducting a project to analyze air pollution and short-lived climate forcers.